parenthetical-e/lessthanspecific/README.md

 lessthanspecific
 ================

-**The manuscript matching these routines is under review at Frontiers.**
+**The manuscript matching these routines is under review at PeerJ.**

 Create and analyze the 'less than specific' data.